bibhistctxt/bibhistctxt.github.io/_posts/2023-01-01-black-obelisk-journey-from-nimrud-to-london.md

 Austen Henry Layard, according to one of his friends, was the man for the task at hand.
 He was described by one guy as being “excellently fitted for the work of an explorer and excavator, strong, robust, determined, … active, energetic, and inured to hardship by his previous travels in wild regions.”[^1]

-{% include figure image_path="/assets/images/black-obelisk-journey-from-nimrud-to-london/02_austen_henry_layard.jpg" caption="Austen Henry Layard" %}
+{% include figure image_path="/assets/images/black-obelisk-journey-from-nimrud-to-london/02_austen_henry_layard.jpg" caption="Our protagonist, Austen Henry Layard in Albanian dress.
+Austen Henry Layard, Nineveh and its Remains, ed.
+H. W. F. Saggs (New York: Praeger, 1970)." %}

 And that’s what Layard had come for – to excavate a site he’d come across on his previous trips.
 Funded by Sir Stratford Canning, the British ambassador to Constantinople[^2], Layard’s objective was to excavate Nimrud, a site down the river from Mosul that at the time he thought was Nineveh.
 It would be quite a while before he figured out that Nimrud _wasn’t_ Nineveh, but that’s a different story.